 Streaming media are compressed audio and video files that allow the viewer to listen to or watch media in real time.
 Content includes movies, documentaries, and film clips.
-This is usually delivered over the Internet to a personal computer.
+This is usually delivered over the Internet to a personal computer or other device.

 Licensed Streaming Media

 - Kanopy offers award winning documentaries and educational films on Biology, Education, Nursing, Sociology and other subjects.